19 Diabetes Myths That Could Be Sabotaging Your Health

-Check out these 10 science-backed reasons to start working out if you have diabetes.
-Just as with any exercise, “if you are going to exercise for more than an hour, test your blood sugar before and after and make sure to carry snacks with you,” advises Rodriguez.
-If you’re not sure how much exercise you should be getting, ask your doctor or diabetes educator before signing up for a marathon.
+Just as with any exercise, “if you are going to exercise for more than an hour, test your blood sugar before and after and make sure to carry snacks with you,” says Rodriguez.
+Not sure if you should ramp up your exercise?
+Talk to your doctor or diabetes educator.

 - David Marrero, PhD, diabetes expert and director of the University of Arizona Health Sciences Center for Elimination of Border Health Disparities

 - Diabetes Care, "Changes in Consumption of Sugary Beverages and Artificially Sweetened Beverages and Subsequent Risk of Type 2 Diabetes: Results From Three Large Prospective U.S. Cohorts of Women and Men"

 - Diabetes Spectrum, "Treatment of Obesity in Patients With Diabetes"

 - Emily Nosova, MD, an endocrinologist specializing in diabetes at the Mount Sinai Health System in New York City

 - Centers for Disease Control and Prevention, "Diabetes Quick Facts"

 - American Diabetes Association, "Gestational diabetes and a healthy baby?
 Yes."